Background

 this Stack Overflow question very explanative.
 One may

-shorten the included command by replacing echo -en
+shorten the included command by replacing echo -en with printf.

 Get the object size right